akitectio/akitect.io/content/courses/pgpool-4.50/01-pgpool/index.en.md

 weight: 1
 ---

 # What is Pgpool-II

-PGpool-II is a unique middleware solution, specially designed to optimize and scale the capabilities of the PostgreSQL database management system.
-It brings many benefits such as optimizing connections, load balancing, and performing data replication, making PGpool-II an indispensable tool in managing PostgreSQL deployments.
-In this detailed guide, we will go through the steps to install and configure PGpool-II on the Ubuntu Linux operating system, helping you to maximize the performance and high availability of your database.
+Pgpool-II is a unique middleware solution, specially designed to optimize and scale the capabilities of the PostgreSQL database management system.
+It offers numerous benefits such as connection optimization, load balancing, and data replication, making Pgpool-II an indispensable tool in managing PostgreSQL deployments.
+In this detailed guide, we will go through the steps to install and configure Pgpool-II on the Ubuntu Linux operating system, helping you maximize the performance and high availability of your database.

 # Installation Architecture

 {{< figure src="./images/postgresql-pgpool.jpeg" >}}

 Before we start, we need to prepare 4 servers